 If you are settling in a new place, you may want to arrive and plan on getting a monthly rental while you acclimate, apply for jobs if you’ll be taking on something new, and figuring out which schools the kids will attend.
 That will give you enough time to learn the area and buy or rent a house in the neighborhood of your choice.

 While you’re likely to miss the adventure of the road, you can look forward to some luxuries you haven’t had for at least a year, such as decorating and organizing a new home that’s truly yours, making friends that you can see on a regular basis, and hey, even receiving mail!

 And don’t forget, even if you’ve settled down, you can always hit the road again when the spirit moves you.
 Adventure is out there when you’re ready for it!

 Can I really travel full-time with my family?

 Hopefully all of this information has answered that question.
 Absolutely you can.
 The sky is literally the limit.
 It’s not necessarily easy, but if seeing the world is a dream of yours, then you should go for it.
 Your kids will get a better education than they could ever get, sitting in a classroom, and you will make memories together as a family that you will never, ever forget.

 Want to learn more about how to take your family on a family gap year?
 We teach you absolutely everything you need to know, step-by-step, to travel full-time with your family and have the adventure of a lifetime.
-Check it out in the Family Gap Year Guide course!
+Check it out in the Family Gap Year Academy!